sysfce2/AviSynthPlus/distrib/Readme/readme_history.txt

         "italic" and "noaa" parameters exist only because on non-Windows systems "Subtitle" is aliased to "Text" (Each Subtitle parameter must exist in "Text" as well)
-- Fix #360: plane fill wrongly assumed that pitch is rowsize, which is not the case after a Crop It would result in crash e.g. in HistogramRGBParade
+- Fix #360: plane fill wrongly assumed that pitch is rowsize, which is not the case after a Crop It would result in crash e.g. in HistogramRGBParade, when an aligned Crop was immediately followed by a GreyScale().
 - Enhancement: much quicker YV24 to RGB32/RGB24 conversion when AVX2 instruction set is supported. (+50% fps at i7-11700)
 - UserDefined2Resize got an 's' parameter (to the existing b and c): support, default value = 2.3 (following DTL2020's addition in jpsdr's MT resizer repo, UserDefined2ResizeMT filter)